Your details have been received

 Outdoor enthusiasts will enjoy Mu Koh Lanta National Park with its hiking trails and long stretches of deserted beaches for a small entry fee of 200 baht.
 It’s a great idea to head up to the lighthouse which offers one of the best panoramic viewpoints on Koh Lanta.
 But beware of the monkeys!
 They are bold so don’t travel with food or anything shiny unless you want a troop following you.
 Take a guide or go independently and trek to Khlong Chak Waterfall in the national park.

-Koh Lanta isn’t a budget island and like many of the popular islands in Thailand, it is significantly more expensive for food, drinks and accommodation than the mainland.
-In high season the prices shoot up so if you are not a tighter spending schedule then coming in the shoulder or low season will be the best option.
-Beaches such as Klong nin and Kantiang beach to charge higher prices for meals, but you can still find relatively cheap BBQ seafood and Thai food throughout the island, you just need to shop around.
+Koh Lanta isn’t a budget island and like many of the popular islands in Thailand, it is significantly more expensive for food, drinks and hotel accommodations than the mainland.
+In high season the prices shoot up so if you are not on a tighter spending schedule then coming in the shoulder or low season will be the best option.
+The beaches of Koh Lanta such as Klong nin and Kantiang beach are among the most beautiful beaches and thus charge higher prices for meals, but you can still find relatively cheap BBQ seafood and Thai food throughout the island, you just need to shop around.

 Koh Lanta is located in Krabi province in the south of Thailand.
-There is no airport on the island itself – the nearest airport is Krabi Airport. the island is accessible by speedboat, minivan and ferry from the mainland.
-You can also get there from Phuket and Trang Airports but the journey is will take significantly longer.
+There is no airport on the island itself – the nearest airport is Krabi Airport.
+The island is accessible by speedboat, minivan and ferry from the mainland.
+You can also get there from Phuket and Trang Airports but the journey is will take a significantly longer time.